Skip to content

 Flat (matte) hides imperfections and is ideal for ceilings and low-traffic areas.
 Eggshell and satin are more washable — better for living rooms, hallways and kids' rooms.

-Coverage rates, recoat times, temperature limits and recommended number of coats are indicative only.
-Always check the product's technical data sheet and system guidance for precise values — these vary between products, substrates and application conditions.
+Coverage rates, recoat times, temperature limits and number of coats are indicative only.
+Always check the product's technical data sheet for precise values — these vary significantly between products, substrates and application conditions.
+For exterior work, confirm the paint system is suitable for your substrate and climate.
+Solvent-based products may be subject to VOC regulations in your area.
 Last reviewed: May 2026